dreams897/pokered-GBC-Kanto-Enhanced/README.md

 ### Credits:

 * RegularLuna for inspiring me to make this and some of the code is theirs
+* Rainbow Metal Pigeon for code help and support
 * Vortyne for some code taken from PureRGB as well as help and support
 * Rangi42 for making awe-inspiring maps and an awesome map editor
 * Gamefreak/Nintendo of course for making a great, but terribly flawed game